 More about my background:

 Dr Kathleen currently practises Functional and Natural Medicine in Arkles Bay, Whangaparaoa, New Zealand in which she consults with people from all walks of life, from the very young to the elderly, from housemakers to Hollywood stars.
-She speaks regularly for corporate and educational organisations and Wellness Retreats New Zealand.
+She speaks regularly for corporate and educational organisations.
 She’s been featured on TVNZ’s Breakfast Show, in the New Zealand Herald, Good Health Choices, Australian Women’s Weekly, Woman’s Day, Next and New Idea and Oh!
 Baby magazines.
 She has also been highlighted as a natural medicine expert by Hardy’s and an official ambassador for Red Seal and ecostore.
 You may have heard her on ‘Saturday Fresh’ with Carly Flynn on Radio Live, Newstalk ZB, Coast and the Mix FM radio stations.
-She is a monthly columnist for Good Health Choices Magazine.
+Shehas been featured in Good Health Choices Magazine.
 Some of her recent corporate talks have included: New Zealand Herald’s Viva, MitoQ, Commonwealth Bank, ASB Bank, the National Beauty Therapists Association and Yellow Pages.

 Dr Kathleen was featured in NZ Herald Viva (September 2014) as one of the top ten most sought after health practitioners in the country.